MilesCranmer/vim-stream/README.md

 that you can run commands just like you opened the editor, starting at line 1.
 Use the same backslashes (`\<enter>`) as you do for exe mode.

 Modes are activated for all the proceeding args.
-You can to switch modes partway, by calling the flag for the other mode you want, or you can turn off any activated mode with `-t|--turn-off-mode`.
+You can switch modes partway, by calling the flag for the other mode you want, or you can turn off any activated mode with `-t|--turn-off-mode`.